rizom-ai/team-brain-content/README.md

 All knowledge stored as Markdown in Git

-- Edit in Obsidian, HackMD
+- Edit in Obsidian, VS Code, HackMD
 - Version control for all changes
 - Sync automatically
 - Collaborate with Git workflows

-Use `!git-sync` to trigger manual sync
+Use `/git-sync` to trigger manual sync

 ---